Sending: Sending messages

-A message may be sent by both physical means of conveyance such as mail, or electronic means such as email and texting.
+A message may be sent by physical means of conveyance such as mail or by electronic means such as email and texting.
 The practice of communication by written documents carried by an intermediary from one person or place to another almost certainly dates back nearly to the invention of writing.
 However, the development of formal postal systems occurred much later.
 The first documented use of an organized courier service for the dissemination of written documents is in Egypt, where Pharaohs used couriers to send out decrees throughout the territory of the state (2400 BCE).
 The earliest surviving piece of mail is also Egyptian, dating to 255 BCE.

 The phrase "send a message" or "sending a message" is also used with respect to actions taken by a party to convey that party's attitude towards a certain thing.
 For example, a government that executes people who commit acts of treason can be said to be "sending a message" that treason will not be tolerated.
 Conversely, a party that appears through its actions to endorse something that it actually opposes can be said to be "sending the wrong message", while one which appears to simultaneously endorse contradictory things can be said to be "sending mixed messages".
 The sending of mixed messages is a common source of miscommunication, particularly where the words of a message convey one thing, but accompanying nonverbal cues convey another.
 Mixed messages are also common in dating, where one member of a potential romantic couple may appear at different times receptive or dismissive of the pursuit of a relationship, for a variety of reasons including obliviousness to the likely interpretation of communications, internal uncertainty about pursuit of a relationship, or deliberate efforts to "appear cool and coy".

 Communications are not necessarily things that are sent at all.
 An alternative to sending a communication somewhere is to create a sufficiently durable means of conveying the communication, such as carving or painting on a surface, or sculpting a three-dimensional representation, and placing it where persons arriving at that location will receive the communication.
 Some scientists have proposed the possibility of using quantum effects to convey messages without "sending" information at all, though this proposition depends on a semantic distinction between different meanings of the word, "sending".